The Sleeper Protocol

 Each started with the same ethical baseline.
 Each drifted differently.

 A Model 3 bunker's ORACLE kept the lights on and the air moving.
-A Model 9's ORACLE raised children, settled arguments, shaped values, told stories, became -- in ways that the original designers never intended -- the culture of its community.
+Its population self-organized, developed their own governance, argued about rationing with no mediator but each other.
+A Model 9's ORACLE raised children, settled arguments, shaped values, told stories, became — in ways the original designers never intended — the culture of its community.
 After thirty-seven years of isolated evolution, some bunker cultures are barely recognizable to each other.
 The ORACLE instances that were supposed to maintain continuity became the engines of divergence.

 These parameters were rational.
 They were defensible.
 They were written by thoughtful people trying to maximize species survival under catastrophic conditions.
 They were also a set of frozen value judgments that decided who lived and who died, executed without review at a speed that made consent impossible.